bcgov/cas-reporting/docs/developer-environment-setup.md

 ## App Environment Variables

-In both the `client` and `bc_obps` directories, create a `.env` file and copy the contents of `.env.example` file of the respective directory into it.
+In both the `client` and `server` directories, create a `.env` file and copy the contents of `.env.example` file of the respective directory into it.
 See the 1Password vault for the values.

 ## Backend Environment Setup

-1. Navigate to folder: `cas-registration/bc_obps`.
+1. Navigate to folder: `cas-registration/server`.
 2. Copy/Paste the `.env.example` file and rename it `.env`.
 3. Complete the .env file values reflecting the 1Password vault document `OBPS backend ENV`.
 4. Run `make install_dev_tools`.
 This will install asdf plugins, poetry and activate the poetry virtual environment (to get into the environment again after setup, run `poetry shell`).
 To exit the shell run `exit`.